MAA Sectional Meetings | AMS Sectional Meetings | MAA National Meetings | AMS National Meetings | Inquiries: meet@ams.org |Search Here

 About the JMM

-MAA logoThe Mathematical Association of America (MAA) and the American Mathematical AMS logoSociety (AMS) are making plans for the next Joint Mathematics Meetings to be held in New Orleans after the very successful 2010 Joint Mathematics Meetings in San Francisco.
+MAA logoThe Mathematical Association of America (MAA) and the American Mathematical AMS logoSociety (AMS) return to New Orleans for thr next Joint Mathematics Meetings after the very successful 2010 Joint Mathematics Meetings in San Francisco.
 This will be the 94th annual winter meeting of MAA and the 117th annual meeting of AMS.
 They will be joined at this meeting by the Association for Symbolic Logic, the Association for Women in Mathematics, the National Association for Mathematicians, and the Society for Industrial and Applied Mathematics.
 Attendance reached a record high when the meetings were held in New Orleans in 2007 and it is expected to be even larger in 2011!

 What to Expect from this Meeting